Commander, Det 590

 SSgt Nicole Grier

-Staff Sergeant Nicole D. Grier is the Noncommissioned Officer (NCOIC), Knowledge Operations Manager.
+Staff Sergeant Nicole D. Grier is the Noncommissioned Officer (NCOIC), Administration Management.
 As NCOIC, Sergeant Grier is responsible for the Records Management Program, security clearances, monitors/updates all cadet medical information, physicals, and oversees tuition, fees, and subsistence/textbook funds in excess.

 SSgt Grier was born in Leavenworth, Kansas and graduated from Selma High School in Selma, Alabama.
 Entering the Air Force in January 2006, after two years of attending The University of Alabama, Tuscaloosa, she reported to LAFB, Texas for basic military training.
 She started her Air Force career as an Information Manager assigned at Malmstrom AFB Montana.
 As an information manager, an SSgt Grier duty experience includes lead Information Technology Technician Osan AB, Korea, and SharePoint Base Administrator at Patrick AFB, Florida.
 Currently SSgt Grier is 12 semester credits from earning a Bachelor of Arts Applied Science in Psychology from Ashford University.
 SSgt Grier is honored to have this opportunity to engage with the future Air Force leaders of tomorrow!